cdes5804/NTU_FOOP_2021/Design-Report.md

 ### Software Design

-The classes are structured into packages, and will be introduced based on the structure.
+The classes are structured into packages, and will be introduced based on the package structure.

 * #### Entity